data-umbrella/event-transcripts/2020/05-andreas-mueller-contributing.md

 ### Slide 10: Starting on Issues (9:59)
 <a href="https://youtu.be/5OL8XoMMOfA?t=600" target="_blank"><img  src="images/sklearn_s10.png" width="50%" /></a>

 So before you start coding, you want to create a new branch for your feature.
-You can can do this by doing git checkout dash b (`git checkout -b <brachname>` ) and then a name for your branch.
+You can can do this by doing git checkout dash b (`git checkout -b <branchname>` ) and then a name for your branch.

 You shouldn't work on your master branch.
 You shouldn't make changes to your master branch.
 You should always work on a feature branch.
 So for example if you want to improve the documentation for random forests, you might do get check out - b  random forests underscore docs or something like this (`git checkout -b randomforests_docs`).
 This is mostly for you, but it's useful if it has like an understandable name.